Tekali7/Fitness-Guide/README.md

 ## User stories

-### Visitor goals
+### User goals

-- As a visitor, I want to easily calculate my BMI.
+- As a user, I want to easily calculate my BMI.

-- As a visitor, I want to quickly see and understand the different ranges of the BMI.
+- As a user, I want to quickly see and understand the different ranges of the BMI.

-- As a visitor, I want to get a strength reference tailored to me.
+- As a user, I want to get a strength reference tailored to me.

-- As a visitor, I want to get strength references for different exercises compared to the average lifter.
+- As a user, I want to get strength references for different exercises compared to the average lifter.

-- As a visitor, I want to easily switch between the Strength Guide and the BMI Calculator for comfortable navigation/use.
+- As a user, I want to easily switch between the Strength Guide and the BMI Calculator for comfortable navigation/use.

 # Features